Twitter bomb: Impact

-Linking this with the use of hashtag, see hashtag activism, news and information can be spread around the internet at a rapid pace with the use of hashtags.
+Linking this with the use of hashtag, news and information can be spread around the internet at a rapid pace with the use of hashtags.

 Comparison to online spam

 The use of the Twitter bomb tactics has been known to misfire, as people might be offended by spamming, or trolling.

 Spammers have several goals, which are phishing, advertising, or malware distribution.
 Unlike traditional online spamming, such as email, X has a limit of only 280 characters per post.
 Therefore, a Twitter bomb often include URLs in their posts in order to send others users to their malicious pages online.

 Unlike email spam, Twitter bombs may require participation from their targeted users.
 Fake accounts are a common source of Twitter bombs.
 In order to avoid X's spam filters and to overcome their lack of followers, Twitter bombs are often sent as a reply to existing posts about the same topic.
 This is done in hopes that the authors of the existing posts will repost the response to their own followers, spreading the Twitter bomb before the fake account is deleted.

 With regards to numbers, an example of a Twitter bomb analyzed in one research paper described how nine fake user accounts produced 929 posts in 138 minutes, all with a URL to a political website, presenting negative views on the U.S. politician Martha Coakley.
 The message might have reached about 60,000 before being eliminated by X as spam.